Progressive multi-fidelity learning with neural networks for physical system predictions: Conclusions

 In this work, we introduced a progressive multi-fidelity learning framework designed to construct surrogate models for physical systems by sequentially integrating heterogeneous, multi-modal datasets.
 The core of the approach is a hierarchical architecture that processes data at each fidelity level through tailored encoders, fuses the resulting latent representations, and applies additive corrections to predictions from preceding levels.
 This design ensures that knowledge is retained and refined as new data becomes available, effectively mitigating catastrophic forgetting.

 We demonstrated the flexibility and effectiveness of our method across three distinct applications: two involving simulated data (a nonlinear reaction-diffusion system and a Navier-Stokes fluid flow problem) and one real-world task (air pollution monitoring).
 The results consistently demonstrated that the progressive fusion of information allows the model to efficiently leverage knowledge from low-fidelity data, leading to a systematic increase in prediction accuracy and a corresponding reduction in predictive uncertainty at each level.
 Crucially, the framework maintains operational continuity, providing reasonable estimates even when only lower-fidelity inputs are available due to computational, budget, or data assimilation constraints.
-The integrated uncertainty quantification further enhances the model's reliability, even in extrapolative regimes.
+The integrated uncertainty quantification further enhances the model's reliability, even in extrapolative regimes. {Regarding generalization, the air pollution application showcases strong capabilities on pure temporal forecasting, while the PDE benchmarks assess spatio-temporal generalization through temporal extrapolation and parameter interpolation.
+For nonlinear systems, extrapolation across parameter regimes with qualitatively different dynamics may be ill-posed for data-driven surrogates.
+By leveraging the progressive structure and physically meaningful low-fidelity data, the framework improves generalization in time and across parameter regimes where correlations between fidelity levels remain consistent.
+Conversely, for parameter regimes with fundamentally different dynamics, generalization gains may be limited, highlighting an important avenue for future study.}\\ Moreover, future work will focus on enhancing the framework's flexibility and computational efficiency. {A primary direction is the development of multi-fidelity architectures that do not rely on a strict hierarchy of inputs. \paolo{In the current progressive formulation, if an intermediate fidelity level is missing, higher-level inputs cannot be exploited, which can be limiting in multi-modal applications where a clear fidelity ordering cannot be established.
+The hierarchical assumption also increases computational cost: fidelity levels are added sequentially, so each additional level requires training an additional surrogate level.} Early-fusion strategies combined with attention mechanisms, for instance, allow the model to dynamically weight the contribution of each available fidelity level, enabling inference with arbitrary combinations of missing or available inputs \cite{jaegle2021perceiver, jaegle2021perceiverio, girdhar2023imagebind}.
+However, relaxing the hierarchical structure generally removes the structural guarantees against catastrophic forgetting provided by the progressive training strategy adopted here, where previously trained components are frozen and higher-fidelity information is incorporated exclusively through additive corrections.
+Designing flexible fusion mechanisms that retain such guarantees remains an open research challenge.} Another promising direction is to improve efficiency, such that the computationally expensive ensemble-based uncertainty quantification could be replaced with inherent probabilistic architectures, such as Bayesian neural networks or conditional neural processes \cite{garnelo2018conditional, wu2022multi}.